 The purpose of the learning homework is to stimulate critical and creative thinking and to provide an additional way to learn a topic.
 The aim is not even necessarily to obtain a full solution.
-The aim is to try to solve the problem, but get stuck somewhere, fail to solve it immediately, but then use the experience to generate more questions and more understanding.
+The aim is to try to solve the problem, but get stuck somewhere, maybe fail to fully solve it immediately, but then use the experience to generate more questions and more understanding.
 This provides an alternative to the shorter masteringphysics problems that often give the impression that there is just a recipe that one must know.
 Such recipes do not exist for real problems!
 The learning experience in the LHW is to attempt to solve the problems, and see how far you can go, and then come back to them later.

-LHW assignments will require to hand in solutions in two steps.
-First, you hand in a short narrative in English describing what you see as the physical principles that are at play in the problem, and the steps you intend to take towards solving the problem, but without any calculations.
-Then, a week later, you hand in a final solution.
-This system is designed to help you develop problem solving skills and to stimulate discussions and questions.
-The most difficult part about physics is to integrate what one learns in a way that one can then analyze physical situations such as those described in homework assignments.
-The narrative makes explicit a very important problem solving step that is often neglected but is also often the largest hurdle when starting to learn physics.
+LHW assignments will require to hand in solutions in two steps:

+- A short narrative in English describing (a) what you see as the physical principles that are at play in the problem, and (b) the steps you intend to take towards solving the problem, but without any calculations.
+Both parts, (a) and (b), are required. - (2) A final solution, handed in a week later, with all your algebraic calculations and results.

+This system is designed to develop problem-solving skills and stimulate discussions and questions.
+The most difficult thing about physics is integrating what one learns about "what happens" and the math that can be used to describe it, which then allows to analyze a physical situation and develop a plan for solving a problem.
+The narrative makes explicit a key problem solving step that is often neglected but is also often the largest hurdle when starting to learn physics.